đ Table of contents

 Communication between frontend and backend

 With REST APIs we can separate the client application from the server application.
 In web applications these client applications are commonly called frontend applications.
+Together these components construct a full stack application.

 The communication between the frontend application and the backend application is performed using the JavaScriptâs Fetch API.
 The Fetch API provides the fetch